bhaney/dotfiles/README.md

 ```
 ssh-add ~/.ssh/pri_key
 ```
-and type in the password associated with the key. ssh-agent allows you to not have to type in your key's password every time you use it.
-Also, once you start the ssh-agent, the agent will never exit (unless you explicitly kill the process, or you restart your computer), so this means cron can use it too.
+and type in the password associated with the key. `ssh-agent` allows you to not have to type in your key's password every time you use it.
+Also, once you start the `ssh-agent`, the agent will never exit (unless you explicitly kill the process, or you restart your computer), so this means cron can use it too.

 Whenever you log out though, the enviormental variables associated with the agent will be erased.
-What you should do is save the information associated with the ssh-agent in a file called `~/.ssh/environment`, and then every time you log in, have your `.bashrc` retreive the information of the (still running) ssh-agent, rather than creating a new agent.
-This is demontrated in my own `bashrc` file.
+What you should do is save the information associated with the `ssh-agent` in a file called `~/.ssh/environment`, and then every time you log in, have your `.bashrc` retreive the information of the (still running) `ssh-agent`, rather than creating a new agent.
+This is demontrated in the `bashrc` file.

-`pull_dotfiles.sh` explicitly uses the ssh-agent saved in the `~/.ssh/environment` file to run the cron job.
+`pull_dotfiles.sh` explicitly uses the `ssh-agent` saved in the `~/.ssh/environment` file to run the cron job.

 ```bash
 #!/bin/bash